Ecocatalysis: Turning Plants into Pollution-Removing Filters

 Beneficiary: CNRS

-Description of the structure:
+Description of the organization:

 Theme: Research – Ecology

-European fund: European Regional Development Fund (ERDF)
+European funding: European Regional Development Fund (ERDF)

-TVDICI platform
+TVDICI Platform

-, July 1, 2021
+July 1, 2021